-A list of Commission employees authorized to waive penalties and the dollar amounts such employees are authorized to waive is set forth below.
-When employees are approved by the division director to waive penalties, such approval must be in writing.
+A list of Department employees authorized to waive penalties and the dollar amounts such employees are authorized to waive is set forth below.
+Only the Director, however, is authorized to waive penalties imposed upon Department employees.

+When employees are approved by the division administrator, executive administrator, or director to waive penalties, such approval must be in writing.